China Baseball League: History

 The first season ran from April 26 to May 25, 2002 with a one-game championship.

 In the 2004 season, the defending champion Beijing Tigers once again defeated the Tianjin Lions in the best-of-five finals.
 They came back from an 0-2 deficit to win the series 3 games to 2.

 The opening day of the 2005 season was April 1, 2005.
 The regular season ended on June 26.
 In the 2005 best-of-five championship series, the Beijing Tigers swept the Tianjin Lions, three games to none, giving the Tigers their third straight title.
 (The 2005 championship series was abbreviated to three games due to SARS.)

+The league suspended operations in 2012 due to financial troubles after the 2011 season, but returned in 2014.

 In 2014 the CBL returned with a six-game regular season with four teams - the Tigers and Pegasus in the North Division and the Leopards and Lions in the South Division.
 In the finals the Tigers defeated the Lions in the best-of-three finals two games to one. hotStar United began sponsoring the CBL in 2014.

 The 2015 regular season featured six teams from Division 1 playing 15 games each.
 Division 2 teams played six games each.
 The Jiangsu Pegasus swept the Beijing Tigers two games to none to win their first-ever championship.

 The 2016 China Baseball League opened on May 5 at the baseball base in Wuxi, Jiangsu.
 The new season of the China Baseball League has a longer schedule than previous years, with more games, and the number of participating teams has increased from a minimum of 27 to 6.
 The 10 top domestic teams consisting of Beijing Tigers, Tianjin Lions, Shanghai Golden Eagles, Jiangsu Juma, Sichuan Jiaolong, Guangdong Cheetahs and Group B teams will play nearly 10 fierce battles in the league.

 The 2016 China Baseball League was divided into two stages: the regular season and the finals.
 The regular season will run for ten weeks, with 30 rounds and the finals lasting two weeks, using a best-of-five format, with the team that wins three games first to win the championship.
 Every weekend, from May 5 to September 3, the baseball league will feature nine pinnacle showdowns in three different cities.
 The six Group A teams will play a two-game home and away round-robin match.
 The four Group B teams will also strive to finish sixth in Group A and secure promotion places next year.